 Youth Needs Assessment

-The City of Airdrie has commissioned a research study to engage youth in identifying the needs and wants of youth living in the Airdrie community.
-Youth 12 - 24 are encouraged to complete the survey by February 3, 2017 and help us better understand how this issue impacts our city.
+The City of Airdrie commissioned a research study to engage youth in identifying the needs and wants of youth living in the Airdrie community.
+Survey results will be available in March of 2017.

 Genesis Place Satisfaction Survey